EddieHubCommunity/open-source-practice/README.md

   git add .
 ```

-- Commit the changes
+- Commit the changes.

 ```
   git commit -m "Add <your-github-username>"
 ```

-- Check the status of your repository
+- Check the status of your repository.

 ```
   git status
 ```

-- Pushing your repository to github
+- Pushing your repository to GitHub.

 ```
   git push origin <name of your branch>